syncfusion-content/ej2-navigations-docs/ej2-javascript/stepper/ts/steptype.md

 domainurl: ##DomainURL##
 ---

-# StepType
+# Step types in ##Platform_Name## Stepper control

-The [stepType](https://ej2.syncfusion.com/documentation/api/stepper#steptype) property in the Stepper determines whether steps should be displayed using only with indicators, only labels, or a combination of both.
-The available values for this property are `default`, `label`, and `indicator`.
+The Stepper control enables you to specify its display mode by using the [stepType](https://ej2.syncfusion.com/documentation/api/stepper#steptype) property which can be set to indicator only, only labels or the combination of both.
+The valid values for this property are `Default`, `Label`, and `Indicator`.
+By default, the stepType is `Default`.

 ## Default

-Steps are displayed with icons and the labels when defined.
+The display mode `Default` in the Stepper will display both the indicators and the labels when defined in the `stepModel`.

 ## Label

-Steps are displayed with their defined labels only.
+The display mode `Label` in the Stepper will display only the labels irrespective of the `stepModel` defined.

 ### Label positions